Package swingtree

 If you no longer reference a reactive property view strongly in your code, then it will be garbage collected alongside all of its change listeners automatically for you!

-The user scale factor is a scaling factor that is used by SwingTree's style engine to scale the UI during painting.
+The user scale factor is a scaling factor that converts "developer pixel sizes" to "component pixel sizes" and it is used by SwingTree's API to support dynamic DPI scaling.

 Note that this is different from the system/Graphics2D scale factor, which is the scale factor that the JRE uses to scale everything through the AffineTransform of the Graphics2D.

-You can configure this scaling factor through the library initialization method initialiseUsing(SwingTreeConfigurator), or directly through the system property "swingtree.uiScale".
+You can configure this scaling factor through the library initialization method initializeUsing(SwingTreeConfigurator), or directly through the system property "swingtree.uiScale".

 Returns: